mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 Logical style this category processing is done in two stages.
 - The text to be printed and formatting commands are written in a file source with the use of an editor.
-- Then this file is compiled and generates an output file that can be displayed.
-Eg HTML.
+- Then this file is compiled and generates an output file that can be displayed (e.g. HTML).

 We are going to learn the second option.